ON THIS PAGE: You will learn about the different types of treatments doctors use for people with prostate cancer. Use the menu to see other pages.

-Brachytherapy may be used with other treatments, such as external-beam radiation therapy and/or testosterone suppression therapy.
+Brachytherapy may be used with other treatments, such as external-beam radiation therapy and/or hormonal therapy.
 ASCO recommends the following brachytherapy options:

-Men with intermediate-risk prostate cancer who choose external-beam radiation therapy (with or without testosterone suppression therapy) should be offered either a low-dose-rate or high-dose-rate brachytherapy boost in addition to the external-beam radiation therapy.
+People with intermediate-risk prostate cancer who choose external-beam radiation therapy (with or without hormonal therapy) should be offered either a low-dose-rate or high-dose-rate brachytherapy boost in addition to the external-beam radiation therapy.
 For a brachytherapy boost, a lower dose of radiation is given for a shorter period of time.
-Some men with intermediate-risk prostate cancer may be able to receive only brachytherapy without external-beam radiation therapy or testosterone suppression therapy.
+Some patients with intermediate-risk prostate cancer may be able to receive only brachytherapy without external-beam radiation therapy or hormonal therapy.

-Men with high-risk prostate cancer who are receiving external-beam radiation therapy and testosterone suppression therapy should be offered a low-dose-rate or high-dose-rate brachytherapy boost.
+Patients with high-risk prostate cancer who are receiving external-beam radiation therapy and hormonal therapy should be offered a low-dose-rate or high-dose-rate brachytherapy boost.

 Read ASCO’s recommendations for brachytherapy for prostate cancer, found on a separate ASCO website.